 If you’re looking for an economical solution and aren’t ready for something permanent, dental bonding may be the best choice for you.
 The bonding material can be color-matched to any shade of white you desire.
 It’s malleable as well, so it’s able to take care of cosmetic chips while whitening your teeth.

 A minimal amount of tooth structure is removed to ensure the bonding material adheres to the tooth.
-It’s molded into the shape of the tooth to look natural.
+The material is molded into the shape of the tooth to look natural.
 When you’re satisfied, the material is cured and hardened with a special light.
 It’s then polished to match the natural sheen of the rest of your teeth.